csmith49/zinc/README.md

 # Zinc

 Zinc is a sensitivity-aware type-directed synthesis tool for constructing inputs to differentially private mechanisms.
-It is based on the [DFuzz type system](http://www.cis.upenn.edu/~ahae/papers/dfuzz-popl2013.pdf), and extends Hindley-Milner type-directed synthesis approach of [BigLambda](https://dl.acm.org/citation.cfm?id=2908102) to the full System F.
+It is based on the [DFuzz type system](http://www.cis.upenn.edu/~ahae/papers/dfuzz-popl2013.pdf), and extends Hindley-Milner type-directed synthesis approach of [BigLambda](https://dl.acm.org/citation.cfm?id=2908102).

 ## Installation and prerequisites